chris-pinola-rf/documentation/content/ja/dashboards/guide/timeboard-api-doc.md

 dog = Dogapi::Client.new(api_key, app_key)

 dash_id = '2551'
-title = '新しく進化したダッシュボード'
-description = '新しい機能を全て搭載。'
-graphs = [{
+title = 'New and Improved Timeboard' description = 'This has all the new hotness.' graphs = [{
     "definition" => {
         "events" => [],